-In the earthquake, a Seismic waves produces which travels through the Earth layer.
-The seismic wave gives out an energy that cause the earth to shake and also gives out low frequency acoustic energy.
+In the earthquake, a Seismic wave produces which travels through the Earth layer.
+The seismic wave gives out an energy that causes the earth to shake and also gives out low frequency acoustic energy.

-Now, this seismic waves is recorded by the seismograph instrument and its output is the seismogram graph.
-It is a record of the ground motion in three co-ordinate axes (x, y, and z), with the z axis perpendicular to the Earth’s surface and the x- and y- axes parallel to the Earth’s surface.
+Now, these seismic waves is recorded by the seismograph instrument and its output is the seismographs graph.
+It is a record of the ground motion in three co-ordinate axes (x, y, and z), with the z-axis perpendicular to the Earth’s surface and the x- and y- axes parallel to the Earth’s surface.